JefMuller/HashiCorpVaultCredentialResolver/README.md

 ## Running the tests

 * Use a ServiceNow Instance with “External Credential Storage” plugin (com.snc.discovery.external_credentials)
-* Import above exported JAR file and vault-java-driver.jar to your ServiceNow instance.
+* Import above exported JAR file and vault-java-driver-5.3.0.jar to your ServiceNow instance.
 (MID Server - JAR Files)
 * Create Credential in your instance with "External credential store" flag activated.
 * Ensure that the "Credential ID" match a secret path in your Hashicorp credential store (ex: secret/mysecret)
 * Ensure that the secret in the Vault do contain key/pair matching the ServiceNow Credential record fields (ex: user_name, password)

 ## Built With

-* [Vault Java Driver](https://github.com/BetterCloud/vault-java-driver) - A zero-dependency Java client for the Hashicorp Vault
+* [Vault Java Driver](https://github.com/BetterCloud/vault-java-driver) - A zero-dependency Java client for the Hashicorp Vault (Beware Custom version)

 ## Authors